digidanq/Password-Generator/README.md

 ## Description
 This project is a simple password generator that creates random and secure passwords based on user-defined criteria.

-The application helps generate strong passwords, which are essential for protecting user accounts and data :contentReference[oaicite:1]{index=1}.
+The application helps generate strong passwords, which are essential for protecting user accounts and data.

 ---